 Has this ever happened to you?
 You want to start that project or get to work on the computer, but you find your workspace buried under papers and supplies.
 Having to clean your workspace before you can get anything done inhibits productivity for obvious reasons.

 If you’ve never officially organized your home office, it may feel too grand a task to even try.
 Decluttering your office doesn’t have to feel like a complete overhaul.
-We’ll help you mentally prepare for the task at hand and break it down into manageable pieces to save you some time.
+HGTV has a helpful 10-step guide to office organization to help you break down this project into manageable pieces to save you some time.

 A Quick Stop in the Laundry Room